 Direct Trains from Florence to Milan

-Italy's high-speed AV trains stop in Bologna en route from Florence to Milan, but passengers don't need to get off or change trains—and there are plenty of direct trains making this trip for you to choose from.
-There are some slower trains on this route that require changes, so look carefully at the connection options when you're booking your tickets.
+Italy's high-speed AV trains stop in Bologna en route from Florence to Milan, but passengers don't need to get off or change trains.
+There are also plenty of direct trains making this trip for you to choose from.
+There are some slower trains on this route that require train transfers, so look carefully at the connection options when you're booking your tickets.

-The top of the line AV trains are Frecciarossa, operated by Trenitalia, and these train cars all come with air-conditioning and power outlets in the seats for your convenience.
-There are both 1st-class and 2nd-class cars (1st class passengers get a free drink and a choice of newspaper), and a cafe car that's available to all passengers.
+The top of the line AV trains are Frecciarossa, operated by Trenitalia, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
+There are both 1st-class and 2nd-class cars.
+First class passengers get a free drink and a choice of newspaper.
+A cafe car is available to all passengers.

 Florence and Milan Train Stations

-Milan's main station, Centrale, is also a local transportation hub with the Malpensa Express airport train, plus buses and trams stopping outside, and a Metro (subway) stop in a lower level of the station itself.
-Porta Garibaldi station is a smaller station, though it also has a Metro stop and several bus lines stop nearby.
+Milan's main station, Centrale, is also a local transportation hub, with access to the Malpensa Express airport train, buses, trams, and a Metro (subway) stop in a lower level of the station itself.
+Porta Garibaldi station is a smaller station, although it also has a Metro stop and several bus lines nearby.